ebnm: An R Package for Solving the Empirical Bayes Normal Means Problem Using a Variety of Prior Families: Introduction

-with ``true means'' $\theta_i$ to be estimated.
-The maximum likelihood estimate of $\theta_i$ is, of course, simply $x_i$.
-The empirical Bayes (EB) approach to inferring the means $\theta_i$ attempts to improve upon these maximum likelihood estimates by ``borrowing information" across observations, exploiting the fact that each observation contains information not only about its respective mean, but also about how the means are collectively distributed \citep{Robbins56,Morris,Efron_Book}.
+The empirical Bayes (EB) approach to inferring $\theta_i$ --- which we refer to as ``solving the empirical Bayes normal means problem'' --- attempts to improve upon the maximum-likelihood estimate $\hat{\theta}_i = x_i$ by ``borrowing information'' across observations, exploiting the fact that each observation contains information not only about its respective mean, but also about how the means are collectively distributed \citep{Robbins56, Morris, Efron_Book, Stephens_NewDeal}.
+Specifically, the empirical Bayes normal means (EBNM) approach assumes that